leafchild0/cashmashine/README.md

 * Bootstrap 3.3.6

 ## How to run:
 This is usual Spring boot app supported by Maven.
-So for running just build the artefact or run it using IDE and main class.
+So for running just build the artifact or run it using IDE and main class.

 ## How to contribute:
 Just fork this project into separate branch, add fancy stuff and return back with pull request.